Customer Churn: How to Calculate, Predict & Reduce It?

 Another useful trick to stop churn is binding users with long-term contracts.

-When a customer uses your product for a long time, they will a more comprehensive understanding of the features inside.
+When a customer uses your product for a long time, they will have a more comprehensive understanding of the features inside.
 It gives them the freedom to explore more of the product and use them to maximize benefits.

 A user habituated with your services and knows how to use them for their benefits is less likely to churn.
 So instead of focusing on monthly and short-term contracts, you need to persuade users for long-term contracts.